Monitoring Proxmox VE with Grafana Stack on LXC

 pveum user token add grafana-user@pve grafana-token --privsep 0

-3. Token expired - Tokens don’t expire by default, but check Proxmox UI (Datacenter → Permissions → API Tokens) just in case someone set an expiration
+3. Token expired - Check Proxmox UI (Datacenter > Permissions > API Tokens) for expiration

 Monitoring Metrics